This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Some diets are unrealistic and virtually impossible to stick to long-term, no matter how much willpower you have.

-These fad diets may help you to drop a few pounds rapidly, but you will regain the weight just as quickly as soon as you stop following the diet.
+These fad diets may help you drop a few pounds rapidly, but you will regain the weight just as quickly as soon as you stop following the diet.

 The most reliable way to lose weight and keep it off is to choose satisfying foods that provide the right nutritional balance, eat smaller portions, and exercise regularly.
-This approach works, and it is the basis of the Satiating Diet Plan.

 Table of Contents